Bayesian score calibration for approximate models: Methods

 with optimal distribution $U^\star$.
-If $S$ is strictly proper and the class distributions, $\probfam$, is rich enough, i.e. $\Pi(\cdot \cd y) \in \probfam$ for fixed data $y$, then we recover the posterior as the optimal distribution, that is $U^{\star}(\cdot) = \Pi(\cdot \cd y)$.
-Unfortunately, the expectation in \eqref{eq:posterioroptim} is intractable due to its expression with $\Pi(\cdot \cd y)$.
+If $S$ is strictly proper and the class of distributions $\probfam$ is rich enough, \ie\ $\Pi(\cdotmid y) \in \probfam$ for fixed data $y$, then we recover the posterior as the optimal distribution uniquely, that is $U^{\star}(\cdot) = \Pi(\cdotmid y)$.
+Unfortunately, the expectation in \eqref{eq:posterioroptim} is intractable due to its expression with $\Pi(\cdotmid y)$.
 To circumvent this, we instead consider averaging the objective function over some distribution~$Q$ on~$(\mathsf{Y}, \mathcal{Y})$, leading to the new optimization problem

-where $K(\cdot \cd \sy)$ is now a kernel defined for $\sy \in \mathsf{Y}$, and $\kernfam$ is a family of Markov kernels.
-If~$\kernfam$ is sufficiently rich the optimal kernel at $y$, $K^{\star}(\cdot \cd y)$, will be the posterior $\Pi(\cdot \cd y)$. \begin{definition}[Sufficiently rich kernel family] Let $\kernfam$ be a family of Markov kernels, $\probfam$ be a class of probability measures, $Q$ be a probability measure on $(\mathsf{Y},\mathcal{Y})$, and $\Pi(\cdot \cd \sy)$ be the true posterior at $\sy$.
-We say $\kernfam$ is sufficiently rich with respect to $(Q,\probfam)$ if for all $K \in \kernfam$, $K(\cdot \cd \sy) \in \probfam$ almost surely and there exists $K \in \kernfam$ such that $K(\cdot \cd \sy) = \Pi(\cdot \cd \sy)$ almost surely, where $Q$ is the law of $\tilde{y}$. \end{definition}
+where $K(\cdotmid \sy)$ is now a kernel defined for $\sy \in \mathsf{Y}$, and $\kernfam$ is a family of Markov kernels.
+If~$\kernfam$ is sufficiently rich the optimal kernel at $y$, $K^{\star}(\cdotmid y)$, will be the posterior $\Pi(\cdotmid y)$. \begin{definition}[Sufficiently rich kernel family] Let $\kernfam$ be a family of Markov kernels, $\probfam$ be a class of probability measures, $Q$ be a probability measure on $(\mathsf{Y},\mathcal{Y})$, and $\Pi(\cdotmid \sy)$ be the true posterior at $\sy$.
+We say $\kernfam$ is sufficiently rich with respect to $(Q,\probfam)$ if for all $K \in \kernfam$, $K(\cdotmid \sy) \in \probfam$ almost surely and there exists $K \in \kernfam$ such that $K(\cdotmid \sy) = \Pi(\cdotmid \sy)$ almost surely, where $Q$ is the law of $\tilde{y}$. \end{definition}

-The maximization problem in \eqref{eq:avgposterioroptim} is significantly more difficult than that of \eqref{eq:posterioroptim} as it involves learning the form of a Markov kernel dependent on any data generated by~$Q$, rather than a probability distribution (as the data is fixed).
-However unlike \eqref{eq:posterioroptim}, the new problem \eqref{eq:avgposterioroptim} can be translated into a tractable optimization as described in Theorem~\ref{th:SBIresult}.
+The maximization problem in \eqref{eq:avgposterioroptim} is significantly more difficult than that of \eqref{eq:posterioroptim} as it involves learning the form of a Markov kernel dependent on any data generated by~$Q$, rather than a probability distribution (\ie\ with data set fixed).
+However, unlike \eqref{eq:posterioroptim}, the new problem \eqref{eq:avgposterioroptim} can be translated into a tractable optimization as described in Theorem~\ref{th:SBIresult}.